AKAAkira/undice/README.md

 usage: undice.py [-h] [-o OUTPUT_DIRECTORY] [--verbose] [--use-unitypack]
                  [fpath [fpath ...]]

-Unscrambles diced textures found in assetbundle or MVL/JSON + image files.
+Unscrambles diced textures sometimes found in unity assetbundles, created via https://github.com/Elringus/SpriteDicing.
+The necessary input files for this script are the unique-block image files and their info files (either JSON or MVL).

 positional arguments:
   fpath                 File paths to be passed along to script that needs